-In addition to the loans outstanding in the above table, as at June 30, 2018, \$43.6 million of letters of credit were issued by non-recourse project-level credit facilities for operational use.
+In addition to the loans outstanding in the above table, as at September 30, 2018, \$43.5 million of letters of credit were outstanding under non-recourse project-level credit facilities for operational use.

-On March 29, 2018, Northland upsized the debt on its first six solar projects, increasing it by \$15.0 million to \$214.3 million at the same 4.397% interest rate and amortization as the existing bonds.
-Gross proceeds were used to pay transaction costs and, in April 2018, fully repay the outstanding principal balance on Mont Louis' loan from Investissement Québec originally maturing in 2032.
-A repayment of \$14.7 million, net of transaction costs, is included under on-shore renewable repayments in the table above.
+In March, 2018, Northland upsized the debt on its first six solar projects, increasing it by \$15.0 million to \$214.3 million at the same 4.397% interest rate and amortization as the existing bonds.
+Gross proceeds were used to pay transaction costs and, in April 2018, to fully repay the outstanding principal balance on Mont Louis' loan from Investissement Québec originally maturing in 2032.
+A repayment of \$14.8 million, net of transaction costs, is included under on-shore renewable repayments in the table above.